 - Enjoy your independent study activities, but be sure to complete the required outcomes by the end of the semester.

 The official transcript tracks the academic history of a student who is attending CGU.
 Academic history is defined as courses and degree requirements, such as the completion of research tools and dissertations that are commonly referred to as milestones.
 Degree requirements are published in the CGU Bulletin.

 According to this definition of academic history, only approved courses or course-level activities may be noted on the transcript.

 In addition to the official offerings of departments listed in the CGU Schedule of Classes, students may enroll in and receive credit for a number of independent coursework activites.
 The key word is coursework, meaning that the activity must meet the same rigorous, academic standards as other CGU courses.
-These standards are detailed as requirements on the Enrollment Contract and Registration Form for Independent Study Coursework (available on the Regisrar’s Form Index) and include:
+These standards are detailed as requirements on the Independent Coursework Contract (available on the Forms page) and include: